 When to Start Retirement Planning

 The earlier you begin, the more time your money has to grow, allowing you to take advantage of compound interest.
 It also gives you time to weather market fluctuations.
-However, it’s also never too late to start.
+However, it’s never too late to start.
 Those nearing retirement can still make significant strides by adjusting their savings rate, reassessing their investment strategy and optimizing their retirement benefits.
 It’s important to regularly review and adjust financial planning and retirement planning strategies to stay aligned with changing life circumstances and economic conditions.

 Key Components of Retirement Planning